Cong An Ho Chi Minh City FC: Ho Chi Minh City era

 In the 2019 season, Jung Hae-seong was named as Hồ Chí Minh City's new head coach.
 He was the VIetnam national team's assistant coach.
 Under his management, Hồ Chí Minh City was in the title race, being the league's top 2 throughout the season.
 The club finished first after the first part of the season, but then Hà Nội.
 Therefore, Hồ Chí Minh City finished as runners-up, their best result since their rebranding in 2012.
 The team also qualified to the 2020 AFC Champions League preliminary round.

 In the following the season, Hồ Chí Minh City had spent 20 billion ₫ on the transfer market, signing several reputated V.League 1 players such as Nguyễn Công Phượng and Võ Huy Toàn, as well as Costa Rican forwards Ariel Rodríguez and José Guillermo Ortiz.
 The club began the season with a defeat against Hà Nội in the Vietnamese Super Cup, follow by the defeat in the AFC Champions League preliminary round which resulted in their entry to the 2020 AFC Cup group stage.
 There, the team topped their group with two wins and one defeat before the competition was cancelled due to logistic problems with the outbreak of the COVID-19 pandemic. in the 2020 V.League 1, the club's form was inconsistent and the foreign players performed poorly.
 The club finished 5th in the league.

 Before the start of the 2021 season, the club's management made several changes to the team's personnel with the goal of winning the 2021 V.League 1.
 Alexandré Pölking, the former coach of Bangkok United, was appointed as the team's new head coach with a 1-year contract.
 In December 2020, Ho Chi Minh City then announced the signing of Vietnamese-American midfielder Lee Nguyen, who played for USA national team.
 However, the team performed poorly, due to players' difficulties to adapt to the coach's tactics.
 The club eventually finished at 11th place when the season was cancelled after the 14th matchday, due to the impact of Covid -19 in Vietnam.

 Cong An Ho Chi Minh City era

 On 14 July 2025, the club was officially rebranded to Cong An Ho Chi Minh City FC, following the club's ownership being transferred to the Ho Chi Minh City Public Security Department.
 This marked the return of the name Cong An Ho Chi Minh City in Vietnamese football system since 2002 when the 1979 established team had dissolved.

+In the team's first season after the name change, they finished sixth in the V.League 1, and won the Vietnamese Cup after a 2–1 win over Ninh Bình in the final.
+This was the team's their first national cup title in 26 years.